Osteomyelitis: Diagnosis

-Diagnosis of osteomyelitis is often based on radiologic results showing a lytic center with a ring of sclerosis.
+Positive culture from a biopsy of the affected site is needed for definitive diagnosis.
 Culture of material taken from a bone biopsy is needed to identify the specific pathogen; alternative sampling methods such as needle puncture or surface swabs are easier to perform, but cannot be trusted to produce reliable results.
+A probe to bone test is indicative of OM in patient's with OM of the lower extremity secondary to vascular insufficiency.